Stopping Online, Internet, and Social Media Defamation

-This summer I located an online reputation management company with one core service: get the defamation pushed down or completely deleted.
-I reviewed their services, and spoke to founder Matt Peters several times, and while they can ratchet up into tracking down anonymous critics or litigation, they definitely start with the basics – in fact they even have a do-it-yourself software tool for $99, though I’d recommend letting them do the work.
-The company: SearchManipulator.com
+Last summer I located an online reputation management company with one core service: get the defamation pushed down or completely deleted.
+I reviewed their services, and spoke to founder Matt Peters several times, and while they can ratchet up into tracking down anonymous critics or litigation, they definitely start with the basics getting the defamatory material deleted from the internet.
+The company: http://www.RipoffRemoval.com/

-SearchManipulator offers 90-day guaranteed satisfaction or your money back, and they’re candid about what they can and can’t do for you.
+RipoffRemoval offers guaranteed satisfaction or your money back (which is rare or maybe unique), and they’re candid about what they can and can’t do for you.
 What they can do: push down or outright delete defamatory posts from a lot of websites you probably considered untouchable, often in a matter of weeks, without getting into forensic tracking of the libelers or expensive litigation.
 Unlike almost all the other online reputation management companies, they also answer the phone or return your call promptly (many other companies ask you to fill out long forms with personal information before they'll contact you).

-(Note: the name "search manipulator" is attention-grabbing, but this company abides by internet "rules," and doesn't do anything that will annoy Google or other websites.
-They're simply good programmers who know what they're doing.)
+(Note: this company abides by internet "rules" unlike some other ORM companies and doesn't do anything that will annoy Google or other websites.
+They're simply good programmers and lawyers who know what they're doing.)

 I'm the author of Fighting Slander, Law of the Blog, and Dancing with Lawyers (all of which are on the shelves of law libraries at eminent law schools), and the encyclopedia article “Search Engine Optimization and User Behavior.”
 I’m also an expert witness to law firms for defamation of character lawsuits, particularly those involving online/internet/Social media defamation or emotional distress due to defamation.
 This is a brief writing and legal biography, and a brief technical biography can be read at here.